AttilaVural/AttilaVural.github.io/_posts/2023-01-10-Pelican-static-site.md

 > git commit -m "edited x and y"

-> git push -u origin test
+> git push -u origin

 ## Github pages compatibility
 Set *RELATIVE_URLS = True* in pelicanconf.py, otherwise css will be not found when served from GitHub pages.